Eyelid Surgery (Blepharoplasty)

 Will my insurance cover this procedure?

 Most health insurance will not cover cosmetic surgery.
 However, when this procedure is performed to remove excess skin that is covering the eyelashes, some costs may be covered by your insurance company.
 This is most common if the tissue folds over the eye and is causing obstructed vision.
-It is best to contact your insurance company to have a clear understanding of what they will or will not cover.
+It is best to contact your insurance company to obtain a clear understanding of what they will or will not cover.

 How long should I wait until I return to work?

-Many of our patients return to their jobs within 10 days of their procedure, as that is when the majority of the swelling and bruising typically have diminished.
+Many of our patients return to their jobs within 10 days of their procedure, as that is when the majority of the swelling and bruising have typically diminished.
 However, everyone heals at different rates, so be sure listen to your body and to Dr. Sepehr’s recommendations in terms of when may be the best time to resume normal daily routines.

 When will I see my results?

 Patients can usually see improvement soon after surgery.
 Full blepharoplasty results are often seen several weeks or months after the procedure was initially performed.
 By following Dr. Sepehr’s recovery plan, swelling and bruising should gradually decrease.
 Throughout your recovery, our medical staff can answer any questions you may have about this process.